maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Availability:

 `PAUSE` was added in 1.8.4.
-`SLEEP` was added in 2.0.0
+`SLEEP` was added in 2.0.0.

 <!-- TOC --><a name="call-aexpaexp-exec-system-and-sys"></a>
 ### {`CALL`|`EXEC`|`SYSTEM`|`SYS`} *aexp*{,*aexp*...}

-`CALL` is one of the two common ways that BASIC supported machine language code being called from a BASIC program.
+`CALL` is one of the two common ways that BASIC supported the use of machine language code in a BASIC program.
 This was often used to access operating system routines and sound and graphics commands.
 The required *aexp* represents a memory address where execution should begin.
-The machine language code is expected to call that platform's equivalent of a `RETURN` at the end of the code.
+The machine language code is expected to call that platform's equivalent of a `RETURN` at the end of the code, picking up at the next statement in the BASIC program.

 When these `CALL`s are encountered in RetroBASIC, they perform no action.

 In some dialects, `CALL` is also used to run user-written subroutines in BASIC.
 The difference between `CALL` and `GOSUB` is that the `CALL`ed routine is referenced by name, not a line number.
 This is paired with another statement keyword that indicates the start of the named routine, like `SUB` or `FUNCTION`.
 This variation of `CALL` is not (currently) supported in RetroBASIC.